aws-samples/serverless-patterns/cdk-eventbridge-stepfunction/README.md

 ![architecture diagram](architecture.png)

-This pattern creates an EventBridge Event Bus, a Step Function, and subscribes the Step Function to be executed when a `StartReminder` event is published to the newly created EventBridge Event Bus.
-The Step Function waits until the specified date before publishing a `Reminder` event to the EventBus using a TypeScript Lambda Function.
+This pattern creates an EventBridge event bus, a Step Functions workflow, and subscribes the Step Functions workflow to be executed when a `StartReminder` event is published to event bus.
+The Step Functions workflow waits until the specified date before publishing a `Reminder` event to the event bus using a Lambda function.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/cdk-eventbridge-stepfunction